thorin29/timelimit-server/Readme.md

       NODE_ENV: production
       DATABASE_URL: postgres://user:pass@example.com:5432/dbname
       PORT: 8080
+      MAIL_SENDER: me@my.timelimit.server
+      MAIL_TRANSPORT: '{"host": "localhost", "port": 25}'
       # put additional config variables here
     restart: always
-    # you should enable logging during testing
+    # you can enable logging during testing by commenting this out,
+    # but logging is not needed when everything works
     logging:
       driver: none
     # easy solution to use a database which does not run within docker